Sri Lanka Institute of Advanced Technological Education: Hardy Advanced Technological Institute

 From 15 January 1956 to the time of his death on 4 December 1963 (while serving TTI), Prof. Allen Hardy served in the TTI to educate people with no previous mechanical experience and to get them to assume responsibility.
 As a tribute him, TTI was renamed Hardy Technical Training Institute (HTTI) after his death.

 In 1967, the institute was handed over to the Technical Education Unite of the Ministry of Education and subsequently, renamed the Hardy Senior Technical Institute (HSTI).

 In 1976, the National Diploma in Technology (NDT) engineering second-year courses were transferred from HSTI to Katubedda which later became a separate unit under the University of Moratuwa.
 In 1980, all Diploma level engineering courses were transferred to the University of Moratuwa except NDT (Agriculture) and other trade courses.

 In 1995, passed the parliamentary act No 29 "Sri Lanka Institute of Advanced Technological Education (SLIATE)" was established under the Ministry of Higher Education.
 The NDT Agriculture course conducted by Hardy Technical College was absorbed to Hardy Advanced Technological Institute which was established under SLIATE.
-Under the administration of SLIATE new courses commenced at Hardy Advanced Technological Institute such as Higher National Diploma in Information Technology in 2007, Higher National Diploma in English (Fultime) in 2007, Higher National Diploma in English (Part time) in 2008, Higher National Diploma in Accountancy (full time) in 2009, Higher National Diploma in Accountancy (Part time) in 2010 and Higher National Diploma in Management in 2011.
+Under the administration of SLIATE new courses commenced at Hardy Advanced Technological Institute such as Higher National Diploma in Information Technology in 2007, Higher National Diploma in English (Fulltime) in 2007, Higher National Diploma in English (Part time) in 2008, Higher National Diploma in Accountancy (full time) in 2009, Higher National Diploma in Accountancy (Part time) in 2010 and Higher National Diploma in Management in 2011.